Creates a mixtime time vector at a specific time point, with a specified

 chronon and optional cycle.
 The chronon defines the smallest indivisible

-time unit for the time vector, while the cycle allows for cyclical time
+time granule for the time vector, while the cycle allows for cyclical time

 representations (e.g. day-of-week, month-of-year).